CAF · FIFA Rank #13

 2026 World Cup Prediction

 Morocco are one of the most interesting teams heading into 2026.
 Their 2022 performance wasn't a fluke — it was earned through superior tactics, elite individual performances from Hakimi and Bono, and a collective spirit that overcame France, Spain, and Portugal.
-The question is whether that can be replicated with an ageing core.
-A Round of 16 exit is the conservative estimate; the quarter-finals is within realistic reach if the draw is kind and Regragui recaptures that defensive intensity.
+The question is whether that can be replicated with an ageing core under new leadership.
+A Round of 16 exit is the conservative estimate; the quarter-finals is within realistic reach if the draw is kind and Ouahbi captures the defensive intensity that defined the 2022 run.
 They are no longer shock value — they are legitimate contenders.

 Want to track their path?
 View fixtures and follow standings.